How to Build a C# PDF Generator

 Double-click on the "Generate PDF From Text" button; the following code will appear:

 The actual work starts from this point.
-We need a file path to save our new PDF document.
-For that, I am using SaveFileDialog which will ask the user to select a file path and file name.
+The SaveFileDialog will be used to ask the user to select a file path and file name.

 Add the following code inside the GeneratePDFFromTex_Click Function.